 Indian Kashmiri Saffron comes from the crocus sativus flower, a beautiful purple flower with a curved top.

-The stylus and stigmas are located in the middle of the flower between the purple petals.
+The stylus and stigmas are between the purple petals in the middle of the flower.

 Saffron is extracted when the flower is around 8-10 inches in size and blooms two centimeters above the ground.
 It is handpicked, dried, and packaged.

 Saffron has been awarded a Geographical Indication (GI) tag.
-This tag grants sort of intellectual rights to the region in which a particular product is grown.
+This tag grants intellectual rights to the region where a particular product is grown.

 Therefore, you can vouch for the purity and quality of Kashmiri saffron.

 We source our saffron from India's 'saffron town': Pampore, Kashmir.
 In Pampore, 90% of agricultural land is utilized for saffron production.

 The cost of the end client's saffron kesar relies upon the rancher's quality, which is determined by the saffron's shading, smell, and taste.

 A standard lab test is required to determine these qualities.
 This lab test determines the amount of antioxidants Crocin, Picrocrocin, and Safranal, which bestow the distinct color, flavor, and aroma of saffron.

 An excellent quality premium saffron costs about $ 3000 for 2 pounds.